sbzappa/marabot/README.md

 - `!race presetName`: Generate a race using the specified preset.
 - `!preset presetName`: Display information for the specified preset.
 - `!presets`: Display all available presets.
-All presets are in the `presets` folder.
+All presets are in the `presets/` folder.
-- `!newpreset [rawOptions]`: Generate a json preset for specified options.
+- `!newpreset [rawOptions]`: Generate a JSON preset (with options filled in, if given).
+Only available in DMs to reduce spam.
 - `!weekly`: Generate or return the current weekly race.
 - `!completed HH:MM:SS`: Add your name to the leaderboard for the weekly race or override your time in the leaderboard with a new one.
 - `!leaderboard`: Display the weekly leaderboard.

+## Running a bot instance
-## Requirements
+### Requirements

 - .Net Core: https://dotnet.microsoft.com/download
 - DSharpPlus: https://github.com/DSharpPlus/DSharpPlus

-## Configuration
+### Configuration

 First, follow these guidelines to set up a discord bot account: https://dsharpplus.github.io/articles/basics/bot_account.html

 You'll then need to create a `config.json` file with the OAuth token required for the bot to authenticate itself with Discord.
-Look for `confing/config_template.json` in the repository for an example.
+Look for `config/config_template.json` in the repository for an example, or see below:

 ```
 {